-So I’ve got some big news.
-I’ll get right to it, and promise to fill you in on summer book happenings soon–but this news, IMHO, takes the cake: Thomas Kail, dear friend and director extraordinaire, has optioned We Were the Lucky Ones for the screen!!
+So I’ve got some big news: Thomas Kail, dear friend and director extraordinaire, has optioned We Were the Lucky Ones for the screen!!
 His production company, Old 320 Sycamore, aims to adapt the story into a limited series for television.
 It’s been a day since the news went live, and yet here I am, still reeling as I write this.

 In the last year and a half, people have often asked whether We Were the Lucky Ones has been optioned for TV or film.
 Until now, it’s been somewhat of a relief to say no, not yet.
 I love that my family’s story has found its way into the hearts of so many readers, but the idea of it landing in the wrong producer’s hands has felt terrifying.
 What if the story is exploited?
 What if it’s taken it in a direction I’m not comfortable with?